ChristineWasike/dating/README.md

 Note:
+- Tap the user cardonce to view user details.
 - There is a bug in the array of swiped users that thorws an exeption once the list of available users is exhausted.
 - Most of the larger text in form of prose is lorem ipsum but demostrates the proof of concept.